-Marian, owner and director of DNA Language, is a translator and editor (specialising in web content) currently based in Glasgow, Scotland.
+Marian, founder of DNA Language, is a translator and editor (specialising in web content) currently based in Glasgow, Scotland.
 Marian previously lived in Italy for over 20 years, working as a language teacher, translator and policy analyst with the British Embassy in Rome.
-A qualified member of the Institute of Translation and Interpreting (ITI) and its Italian-language and ITI Scotnet networks, she is currently Scotnet's Convenor and Deputy Webmaster.
+A qualified member of the Institute of Translation and Interpreting (ITI) and its Italian-language and ITI Scotnet networks, she is currently Scotnet's Deputy Webmaster.

 In 2000 Marian joined Rome-based think-tank ISFOL as an international consultant and events organizer.
 She set up a translation and editing business that same year.